sensu/sensu-docs/content/sensu-go/6.3/operations/manage-secrets/secrets-providers.md

 {{% /notice %}}

 Only Sensu backends have access to request [secrets][9] from a secrets provider.
-Secrets are only transmitted over a transport layer security (TLS) websocket connection.
+Secrets are only transmitted over a transport layer security (TLS) WebSocket connection.
 Unencrypted connections must not transmit privileged information.
 For checks, hooks, and dynamic runtime assets, you must [enable mutual TLS (mTLS)][13].
 Sensu will not transmit secrets to agents that do not use mTLS.